k2view-academy/K2View-Academy/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md

 - When a Fabric project is open in the Fabric Studio, it creates the keyspaces of the project in the Cassandra debug server and concatenates the project name to the keyspace name.
 - A <strong>k2view_k2_ws</strong> keyspace is created for deployed WS.

 Starting from V7.2, SQLite and PostgreSQL are also supported as System DBs.
-The settings are done via the new [internal_db] section of config.ini as explained below.
+The settings are done via the new [system_db] section of config.ini as explained below.

 When defining a System DB type other than Cassandra, a product job runs in order to scan the tables to be cleaned by using TTL concept.
 The definition of each table's TTL policy is tracked on k2_table_level_ttl table.